Snippet-Curator/snippet-curator-docs/src/content/index.md

 For **Mac**, look for the file ending in `.dmg`.

 If you are interested in **Linux** version, [let me know](/docs/08_roadmap).

+I have managed to host it on my home server via Docker.
+It's possible but still needs more tinkering.

 ## Troubleshoot